 It was by the swimming pool at Cliveden in 1961 that the two main protagonists of the story, Profumo and Christine Keeler, first met and the rest, as they say, is history.

-Such was the notoriety of Cliveden for this story alone that it has tended to overshadow its enormous success as a luxury castle hotel.
+Such was the notoriety of Cliveden for this story alone that it has tended to overshadow its enormous success as a luxury manor house hotel.
 Since opening its doors to the public in 1985 it regularly appears in lists of the world’s best hotels and has a wealth of facilities to compliment its consistently high levels of service and comfort.
 And of course the whole property oozes the kind of style and class that they just don’t make much of anymore.

 There is a choice of 38 rooms and suites that range from classic double rooms to deluxe honeymoon suites.
 And they also have a three bedroom self catering cottage by the river Thames which was originally built as a rather opulent tea room for the Countess of Orkney in 1813.
 It is beautifully maintained and decorated in 20th century retro style, lending itself more to the nineteen forties through sixties than the 1810s.